neoroseknows/pf2e-level-up-wizard/README.md

 ## Installation

-This module is not accessible in the module directory within FoundryVTT yet, but can be installed via this manifest link: `https://github.com/BenABaron/pf2e-level-up-wizard/releases/latest/download/module.json`
+This module can be installed directly in Foundry via `Install Modules` and searching for the name.
+Alternatively you can install it via manifest using this link: `https://github.com/BenABaron/pf2e-level-up-wizard/releases/latest/download/module.json`

 ## Usage